5 Must Visit Classic Hainanese Kopitiam in Selangor

 Its owner, who has over 30 years of experience, has created the menu “1+1 Cham Peng,” a combination of Hainan coffee and tea.

-They sometimes refer the drink to as Ying Yong meaning a mixture of coffee and tea.
+They sometimes refer to the drink as Ying Yong meaning a mixture of coffee and tea.

 This special menu has received positive responses from the locals.